-Extensions of the metric multidimensional scaling procedures fit data where distances are ordinal rather than interval (e.g, Borg and Groenen (2005); Carroll and Arabie (1980); Green et al. (1989); Kruskal and Wish (1978)) are known as non-metric multidimensional scaling and are available in the MASS package as isoMDS and sammon.
-In addition, some programs are able to find the best fit for arbitrary values of r for distance in a Minkowski R space.
-An r value of 1 produces a "city block" or "Manhattan" metric, r of 2 is the standard Euclidean, and r values greater than 2 emphasize the larger distance much more than smaller distances.
+Extensions of the metric multidimensional scaling procedures fit data where distances are ordinal rather than interval (e.g., Borg and Groenen (2005); Carroll and Arabie (1980); Green et al. (1989); Kruskal and Wish (1978)) are known as non-metric multidimensional scaling and are available in the MASS package as isoMDS and sammon.
+In addition, some programs are able to find the best fit for arbitrary values of r for distance in a Minkowski R space (Arabie, 1991; Kruskal, 1964).
+An r value of 1 produces a city block or Manhattan metric (there are data(cities)